kreativan/GoogleMaps-Autocomplete/README.md

 </div>
 ```
 ##### Dynamic Fields
 You can include repeating fields.
-All dynamic fields will same name so they would be submited as an array.
+All dynamic fields will have same name so they would be submited as an array.
 ```
 <h4>Aditional Locations</h4>
 <div>